4est-is-Forrest/square-iron/content/docs/Connectors/spawn-driver-function.md

 #### **_Chromedriver Executable Path_**

-There is a separate script distributed to users in order to make it easy to keep all assets, modules and scripts up to date and in the correct locations.
-In this context, the directory named 'RESOURCES' is in the user's home path and contains 'chromedriver.exe' because of this separate script.
+There is a separate script distributed to users in order to make it easy to keep all assets, modules and scripts on their machine up to date and in the correct locations.
+Regarding the constants above, the directory named 'RESOURCES' is in the user's home path and contains 'chromedriver.exe' thanks to this separate script.

 #### **_Chromedriver Profile Directory_**